casper-network/docs/source/docs/casper/developers/dapps/monitor-and-consume-events.md

 }
 ```

-- [block_hash](../../concepts/serialization-standard.md#block-hash) - The cryptographic hash that is used to identify a block.
+- [block_hash](../../concepts/serialization-standard.md#block-hash) - The cryptographic hash that identifies a block.
 - [block](../../concepts/serialization-standard.md#serialization-standard-block) - The JSON representation of the block.
 - [proposer](../../concepts/serialization-standard.md#body) - The validator selected to propose the block.